 About five years ago I bought my husband a home brew kit for his birthday.
 At the time, we were living in hot and steamy Austin, TX, and beer was a fan favorite at most social events.
 Pouring a cold one was a no-brainer.

-But after moving to the Pacific Northwest, where the temperatures are a bit more unpredictable, beer doesn’t make as many appearances.
-Nevertheless, since we already had the equipment we decided it was high time we learned how to make it.
+But after moving to the Pacific Northwest, where temperatures are a bit more unpredictable, beer doesn’t make as many appearances.
+Wine is more universal.
+Nevertheless, since we already had the equipment, we decided it was time we learned how to make it.

 It also brought back memories of my dietetic internship days, which involved a short rotation in a state prison.
 I’m quite certain the inmates didn’t follow such rigorous protocols while fermenting their bootleg brews.
-But we followed the instructions nonetheless.

 Now, we shall wait for the magic to happen.
-As we speak, I can hear the gurgly, bubbly action happening in the next room and I’m excited to see how it turns out.
+As we speak I can hear the gurgly, bubbly action happening in the next room and I’m excited to see how it turns out.